ddmitov/perl-executing-browser/README.md

 * Perl 5 distribution - any Linux, Mac or Windows Perl distribution.
   [Strawberry Perl] (http://strawberryperl.com/) PortableZIP editions are successfully used with all Windows builds of PEB.
   [Perlbrew] (https://perlbrew.pl/) Perl distributions (5.18.4, 5.23.7) are successfully used with many Linux builds of PEB.
-  Being unable to start scripts with administrative privileges PEB can use, but not abuse, any system Perl on PATH.
+  Being unable to start scripts with administrative privileges, PEB can use, but not abuse, any system Perl on PATH.

 ## How to Call Local Perl Scripts from a Local Page?
   PEB recognizes two types of local Perl scripts: long running and AJAX scripts.
   There is no timeout for all Perl scripts executed by PEB.
 * **Long running Perl scripts:**
     Long running Perl scripts are expected to produce either:
-    **1.** a complete HTML page that will replace the calling page or **2.** pieces of data that will be inserted one after the other into the calling page using JavaScript.
+    **1.** a complete HTML page that will replace the calling page or
+    **2.** pieces of data that will be inserted one after the other into the calling page using JavaScript.

     **1.** If a complete HTML page is expected from the Perl script that is called, no special settings should be added.
 There can be multiple chunks of output from such a script - PEB accumulates them all and displays everything when the script is finished.